godotengine/godot-docs/classes/class_directory.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **rename** **(** :ref:`String<class_String>` from, :ref:`String<class_String>` to **)**

-Renames (move) the ``from`` file to the ``to`` destination.
-Both arguments should be paths to files, either relative or absolute.
-If the destination file exists and is not access-protected, it will be overwritten.
+Renames (move) the ``from`` file or directory to the ``to`` destination.
+Both arguments should be paths to files or directories, either relative or absolute.
+If the destination file or directory exists and is not access-protected, it will be overwritten.

 Returns one of the :ref:`Error<enum_@GlobalScope_Error>` code constants (``OK`` on success).

+.. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
+.. |const| replace:: :abbr:`const (This method has no side effects.
+It doesn't modify any of the instance's member variables.)`
+.. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
+.. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`
+.. |static| replace:: :abbr:`static (This method doesn't need an instance to be called, so it can be called directly using the class name.)`
+.. |operator| replace:: :abbr:`operator (This method describes a valid operator to use with this type as left-hand operand.)`